oarepo/oarepo-c4gh/docs/network.md

-The `oarepo_c4gh` package supports working with private keys either using the cryptographic primitives of given standard - the X25519 multiplication of point by scalar[2] - or using external provider like `gpg-agent`[3] through the Assuan protocol[4] to support OpenPGP card implementations such as the one provided by YubiKey tokens[5].
+The `oarepo_c4gh` package supports working with private keys either using the cryptographic primitives of given standard - the X25519 multiplication of point by scalar[2] - or using external provider such as `gpg-agent`[3] through the Assuan protocol[4] to support OpenPGP card implementations such as the one provided by YubiKey tokens[5].

 ### Rationale